nzdavidv/pages/pages/Cisco-3560.md

 Yay - all works.

 # VM setup
+in ESXi server changed ACCT-VM1 VLAN from 10 to 99 so I could connect to the web for some apt installs.
+In the VM on the console I altered /etc/network/interfaces to be an IP on the admin network and restarted, after making a copy of /etc/network/interfaces to /etc/network/interfaces.orig

-in VM installed some basics using console
+Then in VM installed some basics using console
 ```
 # vi /etc/apt/sources.list
 deb http://deb.debian.org/debian bookworm main